apoorvsingh15/Instagram-Clone-FrontEnd/README.md

 - Added login by google oAuth as an extra feature which was not required but essential

 Made with <3 by Apoorv Singh

+NOTE: A great dummy project for students wanting to copy paste stuff for their sem activities :p Cheers!!